alco/porcelain/README.md

 ## Configuring the Goon driver

 There are a number of options you can tweak to customize the way `goon` is used.
-All of the options described below should put into your `config.exs` file.
+All of the options described below should be put into your `config.exs` file.